Guides

 You can't make this a quid-pro-quo since it may not be fully in line with HARO's guidelines, but gently suggesting it after the fact won't hurt.

-While it's tempting to shoot from the hip and build tiered links to all of your backlinks, it's much safer to target high authority websites and eschew low authority websites.
+While it's tempting to shoot from the hip and build tiered links to all of your backlinks, it's much safer to target high-authority websites and eschew low-authority ones.

-This is because less authoritative websites tend to have fewer backlinks in general, and a sudden influx of links going to a particular page can be problematic.
+Less authoritative websites tend to have fewer backlinks in general, and a sudden influx of links can be problematic.

-It can easily be seen as an attempt to game the system if all of your low(er) quality links suddenly start getting a lot of links pointing towards them!
+It can easily be seen as an attempt to game the system if your low(er) quality links suddenly get a lot of links pointing to them.

 Authoritative websites tend to have a very good mix of high quality backlinks as well as spammier and automated backlinks, so a few links here or there will go unnoticed in the grand scheme of things.
 Still, they'll undoubtedly boost your backlinks to get that extra link equity.